Avanade/CoreEx/src/CoreEx/Entities/README.md

 ## Extended capabilities

-The `CoreEx.Entities.Extended` namespace contains extended, more advanced, capabiltiies as follows.
+The `CoreEx.Entities.Extended` namespace contains extended, more advanced, capabilties as follows.

 <br/>